motortalk/FakeLocations/README.md

 ### MKMapView ###

 `#import "MKMapView+HTTPLocations` in your ViewController.
 To let the mapview listen for fake locations do a `[self.mapView listenForFakeLocations]`.
 To stop do a `[self.mapView stopListening]`.
-Everything else shoulde behave like your would expect.
+Everything else should behave like you would expect.

 ### CLLocationManager ###